aroberge/reeborg-world-creation/adding-your-own-robots-and-artefacts.md

     })
 ```

-Here, we specified images found on the site; use the full URL for images found on some other site.
+In the example above, we specified images found on the Reeborg's World site; use the full URL for images found on some other site.

 ## Adding new things